Yusuf Meherally

 Yusuf Meherally Merchant (23 September 1903 – 2 July 1950) was an Indian independence activist and socialist leader.
 He was elected Mayor of Bombay in 1942 to 1943 while he was imprisoned in Yerawada Central Prison.

 He was the founder of the National Militia, Bombay Youth League and the Congress Socialist Party and played a role in several peasant and trade union movements.
 He coined the term 'Simon Go Back'.

 He was a part of the Quit India Movement along with Mahatma Gandhi for India's last nationwide campaign for independence from the British Empire.
 He was a participant of underground movement and was in forefront of Quit India Movement.
 He coined the term "Quit India" which found the approval of Mahatma Gandhi.
 In his book Gandhi and Bombay, K. Gopalaswami describes how "Quit India" came to be adopted as the slogan amidst other contenders.
 Shantikumar Morarji noted that during a meeting in Bombay, Gandhi and his colleagues discussed slogans for independence.
 Suggestions like "Get out" and "Retreat" were rejected by Gandhi as they sounded impolite.
-Finally, Yusuf Meherali proposed "Quit India," for which Gandhi said in approval, "Amen."
+Finally, Yusuf Meherally proposed "Quit India," for which Gandhi said in approval, "Amen."

 Early life

-Yusuf Meherally, born on 3 September 1903 in Bombay, came from a prosperous family with a history in textile mills.
+Yusuf Meherally, born on 23 September 1903 in Bombay, came from a prosperous family with a history in textile mills.
 Influenced by revolutionary movements and the struggles of the working class in different nations and the role of youth in the same, he became a strong supporter of the freedom struggle, despite his pro-British family's disapproval.
 After finishing high school at Bharda High School he became an independence activist.
 After earning a degree in History and Economics from Elphinstone College, he was studying law at Government Law College in 1928 when the Simon Commission, lacking any Indian members, arrived in Bombay, causing widespread discontent among Indians.
 Due to his political views, he was denied a licence to practice law.